rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 Installation
 ###############

-* Linux systems:
+* Linux systems
   Yade can be installed from packages (pre-compiled binaries) or source code.
 The choice depends on what you need: if you don't plan to modify Yade itself, package installation is easier.
 In the contrary case, you must download and install the source code.

 * Other Operating Systems:
   Jump to the `last section <https://yade-dem.org/doc/installation.html#yubuntu>`_ of this page.